 Obtaining the calibration log file from the meter's software data logs can prove to be an important tool once the meter is put into service.
-This initial log collected at the time of the calibration can provide information such as speed of sound, or gain level to limit ratios on a chord by chord basis to name a few.
+The initial log collected at the time of the calibration is important for several reasons.
+When flow first begins at the laboratory, the key USM diagnostics are observed to determine the meter's initial health.
+This diagnostic log file is collected at each velocity during the calibration.
 This initial log file collected at the time of the flow calibration is often referred to as the meter's baseline or fingerprint.
-When collecting logs throughout the life of the meter, the baseline logs can be used as a reference.
-Any deviations from the ratios observed at the calibration can be used as a way to troubleshoot potential problems with meter performance.
+When collecting logs throughout the life of the meter, the initial fingerprint can be used as a reference.
+Any deviations from the fingerprint observed at the calibration can be used as a way to troubleshoot potential problems with meter performance.
+When commissioning the meter, the user should compare the USM fingerprint observed at the lab, to the initial fingerprint during startup.
+Large deviations in the two fingerprints can point to installation effect issues (like poor header design), a blocked flow conditioner, or other issues.
+Deviations or drift away from the initial fingerprint can point to problems over time, like fouling inside the meter or meter run piping for example.